 The CARES Act Higher Education Emergency Relief Fund (HEERF) provides funding to institutions for emergency financial aid grants to students whose lives have been disrupted by the coronavirus pandemic.
-Below is Coastal Carolina University’s initial 30-Day report.
+Below is Coastal Carolina University’s 45-Day report.

 With regard to the CARES Act Section 18004(a) (1), Coastal Carolina University (CCU) acknowledges and assures that:

 - CCU was allocated $10,054,347 under the CARES Act for emergency relief of students and the institution.

 - A signed Certification and Agreement was returned to the Department of Education on April 13, 2020 with the intention of using $5,027,174 of funds to provide Emergency Financial Aid Grants to students.